 In 1994 and later, social security recipients are potentially subject to two sets of rules on taxation of social security benefits.
 Disability benefits are treated the same way as other social security benefits.
 The rules that tax 50% of social security benefits have been in effect for several years.
-The new rules that tax up to 85% of social security benefits for higher-income taxpayers became effective in 1994.
-Starting in 1996, U.S. residents receiving Canadian Social Security will not owe U.S. income tax on those benefits but will now be subject to Canadian tax rules on the benefits.
+The rules that tax up to 85% of social security benefits for higher-income taxpayers became effective in 1994.
+Under a U.S. and Canadian agreement signed in 1997 and retroactive to January 1, 1996, U.S. or Canadian SS benefits are taxed exclusively in the country where the recipient resides.
+This will result in a higher tax for some recipients and refunds for others.